-I’m writing this post for you because oftentimes these little greens can be a little confusing to watch grow - they’re definitely very different from all the other Hamama microgreens!
+Oftentimes these little fenu-greens can be a little confusing to watch grow - they’re definitely very different from all the other Hamama microgreens!
 It takes a bit longer to sprout up and balloon the Seed Quilt than other varieties, its seeds typically don’t fall easily from the leaves, and the more golden-brown color can be surprising to first-time fenugreek growers.

 Day 1- Planting your Fragrant Fenugreek Seed Quilt

-Whoo hoo!
-For setup, just follow the regular simple Hamama instructions like you always do: https://www.hamama.com/pages/how-to-grow
+For setup, just follow the regular simple Hamama instructions like you always do!
+Here is an electronic version of our instructions if you need a quick refresher.

-Fenugreek seeds are larger than most other microgreen seeds, so just be extra sure to really soak this quilt for at least 10 seconds, really pressing down on each section of the seed quilt until it turns a shade darker from soaking up the water!
+Fenugreek seeds are larger than most other microgreen seeds, so just be extra sure to really soak this quilt sufficiently.

 Day 2- The cover starts puffing!

 Seeds are germinating slightly as you can see the Seed Quilt has started to “puff up” a bit!
 Right on track.

 Day 3- The paper top is starting to separate!